Alex Trebek, Chadwick Boseman, Naya Rivera (Getty Images)

 Silvio Horta, creator of the ABC comedy series “Ugly Betty,” was found dead in a Miami motel room Jan.
 7. He was 45.

-The drummer and lyricist for the ’70s and ’80s Canadian progressive rock band Rush died on Jan.
+The drummer and lyricist for the ’70s and ’80s Canadian rock band Rush, died on Jan.
 7, according to the band’s Twitter account.
 He was 67.

 The actor, who played Vince Fontaine in “Grease” and also starred on the series “77 Sunset Strip” as the teen idol “Kookie,” died on Jan.
-8. He was 87.
+8

-Ivan Passer, a pioneering filmmaker in the Czech New Wave, a frequent collaborator with the late Milos Forman and the director of the 1981 film “Cutter’s Way,” died on Jan.
-9. He was 86.
+Ivan Passer -- a pioneering filmmaker in the Czech New Wave, a frequent collaborator with the late Milos Forman and the director of the 1981 film “Cutter’s Way” -- died on Jan.
+9

 Stan Kirsch, one of the stars of the syndicated '90s fantasy drama “Highlander: The Series,” died on Jan.
-11. He was 51.
+11

 Rocky Johnson, a member of the WWE Hall of Fame and the father of Dwayne “The Rock” Johnson, died on Jan.
 15 at the age of 75.